singerdmx/flutter-quill/README.md

 Please follow these guidelines when contributing to the project.
 See [CONTRIBUTING.md](./doc/CONTRIBUTING.md) for more details. <br>

+We must mention that the `CONTRIBUTING.md` have a development notes, so if you planning on contribtuing to the repo, please read it.

 You can check the [Todo](./doc/todo.md) list if you want to

 [Quill]: https://quilljs.com/docs/formats